meteor/meteor/source/packages/modules.md

 description: Documentation of Meteor's `modules` package.
 ---

+This document explains the usage and key features of the module system used by Meteor.

-Though Meteor 1.2 introduced support for [many new ECMAScript 2015 features](https://github.com/meteor/meteor/blob/devel/packages/ecmascript/README.md#supported-es2015-features), one of the most notable omissions was [ES2015 `import` and `export` syntax](http://exploringjs.com/es6/ch_modules.html).
-Meteor 1.3 fills that gap with a fully standards-compliant module system that works on both the client and the server, solves multiple long-standing problems for Meteor applications (such as controlling file load order), and yet maintains full backwards compatibility with existing Meteor code.
-This document explains the usage and key features of the new module system.
+> Meteor 1.2 introduced support for [many new ECMAScript 2015 features](https://github.com/meteor/meteor/blob/devel/packages/ecmascript/README.md#supported-es2015-features), one of the most notable omissions was [ES2015 `import` and `export` syntax](http://exploringjs.com/es6/ch_modules.html).

+> Meteor 1.3 filled the gap with a fully standards-compliant module system that works on both the client and the server.

+> Meteor 1.7 introduced `meteor.mainModule` and `meteor.testModule` to `package.json` so Meteor doesn't need special folders anymore, like imports.
+Also doesn't need to eager load files.

 ## Enabling modules